 German 2.
 Introductory German.
-Taught at 9S by Yuliya Komska and at 10 by Michael McGillen.
-The 10 o'clock section will also use the x-hour on Thursday at 12.
+Taught at 9L and at 10 by Eric Miller.
+Both sections will also use the x-hour.
 Continued intensive study of basic grammar and vocabulary through readings, oral and written drills, composition exercises, conversation, and practice in the virtual laboratory.
 The textbook is the 6th edition of Deutsch: Na klar!, by Di Donato et al. The syllabus for both sections can be found here.

 German 10.02.
 Intermediate German Language and Culture: From God's Subjects to Global Citizens.
 Taught at 12 by Michael McGillen.
 This course surveys history and culture of the German-speaking lands to investigate the individual's role in a changing society.
 Discussions will stress the uneven path of subjects, dependent on God, the ruler, or social hierarchy, towards becoming autonomous citizens.
 What role has philosophy, poetry, art, architecture, or music played in this emancipation process?
 Thinking and writing about this question will help intermediate language learners practice grammar, acquire vocabulary, and strengthen listening, speaking, and writing skills.
 Conducted in German.

-Last Updated: 5/21/13
+Last Updated: 1/20/15